Emily Robinson (rugby union, born 1993)

 Emily Robinson (born 6 February 1993) is an Australian rugby union player.
-She made her international debut for Australia in 2016.
-She plays for the NSW Waratahs in the Super W competition.
+She competed for Australia at the 2017 and 2021 Rugby World Cup's.
+She plays for the NSW Waratahs in the Super Rugby Women's competition.

+Rugby career

-Robinson was selected to represent Australia at the 2017 Rugby World Cup in Ireland.
+Robinson made her international debut for Australia against New Zealand in 2016.
+She was selected to represent Australia at the 2017 Rugby World Cup in Ireland.

+She was a member of the NSW Waratahs inaugural 2018 and 2019 Super W winning sides.
+She sustained a neck injury during training and was ruled out for the 2020 Super W season.

 In 2022, She was named in the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.

-Robinson was selected in the Wallaroos side again for the delayed 2022 Rugby World Cup in New Zealand.
+Robinson was selected in the Wallaroos side again for the delayed 2021 Rugby World Cup in New Zealand.

+She made the Wallaroos squad for the 2023 Pacific Four Series, and the O'Reilly Cup.

+In 2025, she scored a try in the Waratahs victory over the Queensland Reds as they claimed their sixth Super Rugby Women's title.